teq-niq/mcp-stdio-logging/README.md

 <img src="images/abcFileChangedKeep.png" alt="keep the file" width="400"/>
 <img src="images/abcFileChangedDone.png" alt="agree and done" width="400"/>

-Now close the file before proceeding.
+Now close the file before proceeding so that its no longer open in the eclipse Editor.

 Note: Here we have demonstrated Agentic LLM based workflow orchestration.